Chase Rogers

 How to Set Up Call Groups and Ring Groups

-You can set up ring groups and add hunt groups to your call flow in your Global Call Forwarding Control Panel.
+You can set up ring groups and add hunt groups to your call flow in your Global Call Forwarding control panel.

 There are two ways to add and use hunt groups with your business phone numbers: